-12.3 Independent audits
+12.3.
+Independent audits

-We will ask you to provide an independent audit report on completion of your project.
+We will ask you to provide an independent audit report.
 An audit report will verify you spent the grant in accordance with the grant agreement.
 The audit report requires you to prepare a statement of grant income and expenditure.
-The report template is attached to the sample grant agreement.
+The report template is available on business.gov.au and GrantConnect.

-12.4 Compliance visits
+12.4.
+Compliance visits